MIKE'S BUS PAGES

 A LOOK AT GLASGOW 1965 AND 1966

-views of Glasgow's trolleybuses can be found on the Municipal Trolleybuses page
+(views of Glasgow's trolleybuses can be found on the Municipal Trolleybuses page)

-Lucky shot this! caught on camera in 1966 - LA2 The first of Glasgow's production Leyland Atlanteans was the start of a batch of 150 with Alexander bodywork delivered in 1962.
+Lucky shot this! caught on camera in 1966 - LA2 The first of Glasgow's production Leyland Atlanteans was the start of a batch of 150 with Alexander bodywork delivered during 1962.
 Eventually it would take many more.
 Rather appropriately it is operating on Route 2!

-In 1966 D18 was A careworn old Daimler with a Northern Coachbuilders body.
+In 1966 D18 was a careworn old Daimler with a Northern Coachbuilders body.
 This time it was a CVD6.
-It is seen putting a potential recruit through his paces
+It is seen putting a potential recruit through his paces.

 Engineering Department AEC lorry, converted from bus No. 613 I think.
 This was a Regent I of 1938 originally fitted with a Cowieson 56 seater body.
-It was appropriately registered BUS 179
+It was appropriately registered BUS 179.

-D226 was a a Daimler CVG6 of 1957 fitted with Alexander bodywork
+D226 was a a Daimler CVG6 of 1957 fitted with Alexander bodywork.

 D90 was another, older CVG6 model dating from 1955.
 Weymann 60-seat bodywork was fitted.
-Note the different tin-front treatment to D226 above
+Note the different tin-front treatment to D226 above.

-A later Atlantean delivery is seen emerging from the famous 'Highlandman's Umbrella' the bridge over the road carrying railway tracks into Central Station
+A later Atlantean delivery is seen emerging from the famous 'Highlandman's Umbrella' - the bridge over the road carrying railway tracks into Central Station.

 EDINBURGH - 1966